autowarefoundation/autoware.universe/autodrive_autoware/vehicles/f1tenth/readme.md

 ## 3D Navigation Demo (Digital Twin Simulation - AutoDRIVE Simulator)

-1. Launch AutoDRIVE Simulator for OpenCAV and establish Autoware API bridge connection in single or distributed computing setting as applicable.
+1. Launch AutoDRIVE Simulator for F1TENTH and establish Autoware API bridge connection in single or distributed computing setting as applicable.
 2. Map the environment (if not already accomplished) by driving (teleoperating) the vehicle around the environment.
     -  Use the built-in 3D PCD mapping functionality of AutoDRIVE Simulator.
     -  Use standard ROS 2 3D SLAM packages to save a PCD map.